boldbi/bold-bi-docs/docs/faq/features-needed-to-enable-in-iis-to-run-bold-bi-in-win-client-os.md

    ![Roles and Features](/static/assets/faq/images/ms-framework.png)

-4. Expand the `Internet Information Services` feature and verify that the required IIS component listed [here](/faq/features-needed-to-enable-in-iis-to-run-bold-bi-in-win-client-os/#required-web-server-components) are selected.
+4. Expand the `Internet Information Services` feature and ensure that the necessary IIS component listed [here](/faq/features-needed-to-enable-in-iis-to-run-bold-bi-in-win-client-os/#required-web-server-components) are selected.
 Click `OK`.

    ![Roles and Features](/static/assets/faq/images/iis-features-client.png)

 ## Required web server components

-The IIS components listed below satisfy the minimum requirements to run the Bold BI.
+The IIS components listed below meet the minimum requirements to run Bold BI.
 If other IIS components are enabled, they do not need to be removed.

 <meta charset="utf-8"/>
 <table>